 When it comes to questions of child custody and relocation, there are no one- size- fits- all answers.
 It’s always preferable if these matters can be decided with a minimum of interference by the courts.
 However, that’s not always a realistic possibility.
 Between extreme emotions, economic considerations and a variety of other factors it is not only desirable but also imperative to have the assistance of the courts.

 The first essential step is to hire an experienced Poughkeepsie attorney.
-The practitioners at Steven H. Klein & Associates are prepared to represent your interests whether you are planning to relocate with your child or your former spouse is considering such a move.
+The practitioners at Klein & Sanchez are prepared to represent your interests whether you are planning to relocate with your child or your former spouse is considering such a move.